Bingeljell/whatsapp_chat_simulator/README.md

 - **Participant Selection**: Users choose the number of chat participants and assign names.
 - **Script Input**: Enter dialogues via textarea or upload files (.txt or .docx).
 - **Animation**: Simulates real-time messaging with typing indicators and scrolling.
-- **Video Export (Future/Optional)**: Generate MP4 or GIF of the animated chat using server-side rendering or React-based video tools.
+- **Video Export**: Generate MP4 videos of the animated chat using a queue-based rendering server.
 - **Responsive Design**: Works on desktop and mobile browsers.
 - **Validation**: Checks for input errors like mismatched senders.